PingWer/vs-flip/README.md

 It is installed separately as a required runtime dependency.

 ## TODO List
-Hoping that Nvidia hasn't dropped the project, I want to create the Python wrapper and the Vaporsynth implementation for the CUDA version as well.
+- Hoping that Nvidia hasn't dropped the project, I want to create the Python  wrapper and the Vaporsynth implementation for the CUDA version as well.
   I actually tried, but I miserably failed...
 Any help is appreciated.
+- Fixing Exposure value parsing

 ## 📬 Contact
 For questions, bugs, or feature requests, feel free to open an issue or pull request.